tc39/notes/es8/2018-01/jan-23.md

 MB: There's a support statement in the README — JSC on Linux isn't maintained.
 I'd love to add Moddable support.
 We first need precompiled binaries at a predictable URL, then some way to programmatically determine which is the latest version.
 After that it's an easy PR to add it, look at the existing scripts in the `engines` folder: they codify how to detect the version number, what the checksum is, what the URL format is, and how to test whether the binary works.

-MB: The thing about browser JS engines is that they were already compiling these binaries for their testing infra anyway — they just weren’t uploading them anywhere afterwards.
+MB: The thing about browser JS engines is that they were already compiling these binaries for their testing infra anyway — they just weren't uploading them anywhere afterwards.
 The biggest part of working on this project was convincing browser vendors to host the binaries publicly, rather than discarding them after every test run.

-BT: I’d love to add Moddable's XS support to eshost as well — eshost needs to know how to print to the console, how to create a new realm, etc. Happy to do that work if you can give me pointers to your docs.
+BT: I'd love to add Moddable's XS support to eshost as well — eshost needs to know how to print to the console, how to create a new realm, etc. Happy to do that work if you can give me pointers to your docs.

 PST: Shouldn't be too complicated.
 We support all the architectures jsvu mentions in its README.